 The Monitor shall prepare daily monitoring logs that include descriptions of the relevant ground disturbing activities, locations of such activities, observed soil types, and the presence or absence of tribal cultural-related materials.
 Should tribal cultural-related resources be discovered, monitor logs shall identify and describe such resources, including but not limited to, Native American cultural and historical artifacts, as well as any discovered Native American (ancestral) human remains and burial goods.
 Copies of monitor logs shall be provided to the City of Costa Mesa and maintained as confidential.
 In the event resources are discovered during any phase of ground disturbing activities, and it is determined by the Monitor, in consultation with the City, to be Native American in origin, then all construction activity within fifty (50) feet (15 meters) of the find shall cease until the Monitor can assess the find.
 Work shall be allowed to continue outside of the buffer zone.
-The Monitor shall determine the appropriate treatment of the discovered resource for educational purposes.
-Construction with the City and the applicant, or retention of the discovered resource for educational purposes.
-(1) appropriately inventoried and documented the resource and any surrounding material of significance to the Kizh Nation, and (2) completed the appropriate treatment of the resource.
+The Monitor shall determine the appropriate treatment of the discovered resource that is consistent with the tribe's cultural practices, including reinternment on site in an appropriate area determined by the tribe in consultation with the City and the applicant, or retention of the discovered resource for educational purposes.
+Construction work within the buffer area surrounding a TCR discovery shall resume only after the Monitor has (1) appropriately inventoried and documented the resource and any surrounding material of significance to the Kizh Nation, and (2) completed the appropriate treatment of the resource.